skyout/tips.js/README.md

     debug: false,           // debug console
     element: '.error'       // selector to run the tooltip on
     fadeSpeed: 200,         // fade speed
+    html5: true,             // uses aside for tooltip instead of div for html5 supported browsers
     preventDefault: false,  // prevent default event when element is clicked on
     tailLength: 14,         // width/length of the tooltip tail for positioning
-    tooltipClass: '',       // class to add to tooltip
+    tooltipClass: ''       // class to add to tooltip }
-    html5: true             // uses aside for tooltip instead of div for html5 supported browsers }
 ```